wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.7.2 =
-* Updated: Some strings that weren't translatable now are ready for translation
+* Updated: Some strings that weren't translatable now are ready for translation.

 = 3.7.1 =
 * Fixed: Patched minor issue with new installations and default images